loicrouchon/symly/README.md

 # Linky

-Linky is a tool helping to replicate and maintain the file structure of a directory `source` into a directory `destination` by creating symbolic links.
+Linky is a tool helping to replicate and maintain the file structure of a `target directory` into a directory `source directory` by creating symbolic links.

-For example, consider the following directory `~/my/source`:
+For example, consider the following directory `~/my/target`:

 ```
-~/my/source
+~/my/target
  |-- .bashrc
  |-- .gitconfig
  >-- .config